 - Noram’s team of experts have an unparalleled track record of success and experience.

-The Clayton Valley lithium brine/clay project covers 17,738 acres, making Noram Ventures one of the largest lithium direct holders of lithium claims in Nevada’s lithium-rich Clayton Valley.
-The property is adjacent to the lithium exploration projects of both Pure Energy Minerals and Lithium X Energy, and has the potential to contain lithium within claystones, beds and brines.
-The property’s North and South blocks are located within 2 kilometers of Albemarle’s Silver Peak mine.
+The Clayton Valley lithium brine/clay project covers 12,920 acres, making Noram Ventures one of the largest lithium direct holders of lithium claims in Nevada’s lithium-rich Clayton Valley.
+The project is also located within 2 kilometers of Albermarle’s Silver Peak mine and is adjacent to the lithium exploration projects of both Pure Energy Minerals and Lithium X Energy.
+It has the potential to contain lithium within claystones, beds and brines.

 Low-water-use nanofiltration process

-With the help of Membrane Development Specialists, LLC, Noram Ventures is bench testing the recovery yield of a low-water-use nanofiltration process designed to extract lithium carbonate directly from claystone.
-The company hopes the results will help define a conceptual process model for further development of the lithium claystones at the Clayton Valley project.
+With the help of Membrane Development Specialists, LLC, Noram Ventures has bench testing the recovery yield of a low-water-use nanofiltration process designed to extract lithium carbonate directly from claystone.
+The purpose of this was to help define a conceptual process model for further development of the lithium claystones at the Clayton Valley project.

 The nanofiltration process is based on proven membrane technology already in use across the mining and oil & gas industries.
 In fact, Lithium X, Pure Energy and even Albemarle are considering this technology for extracting lithium from brine.